aarontran/snr-filaments/rsch-notes.md

 Pipline organization idea borrowed from Software Carpentry lecture on data
 management: [link](http://software-carpentry.org/v4/data/mgmt.html).

-Warning: this will break links between spectrum files.
+WARNING: this breaks links between spectrum files.

-Anyway, my proposed directory layout follows.
-It will likely be updated, changed in time (because that always happens) but I hope the general structure can be the same/consistent
+My proposed directory layout follows.
+It will likely be updated (because that always happens) but I hope the general structure can be consistent.

     data/ *.fits
           README.md